Updated July 3, 2023

 Companies need to raise capital.
 It doesn’t have voting rights, so ownership dilution will not happen.
 In the case of debt, the company needs to give back the principal due, but in the case of preferred shares, there is no need for principal repayment as there is no maturity for preferred shares.
 An investor should judge the prevailing interest rate in the market and decide the correct preferred share to be purchased.

-1. What Are Preferred Stock’s Drawbacks?
+1. What are the Preferred Stock’s Drawbacks?

 Answer: Even while preferred stock frequently has more benefits and entitlements to dividends, its value frequently does not rise as quickly as common stock’s.
 Additionally, because preferred stockholders frequently forsake voting rights, they have minimal to no influence over how the firm is run.